 How can you prevent these illnesses?

-Despite differences in severity and types of viruses, the prevention for all three of these illnesses is very similar.
+Despite differences in severity and types of viruses,you can prevent all three of these illnesses in similar ways.

 Wash your hands!